protegeproject/swrlapi/README.md

 On build completion your local Maven repository will contain the generated swrlapi-${version}.jar file.

+This JAR is used by the [Protégé](http://protege.stanford.edu/) [SWRLTab Plugin](https://github.com/protegeproject/swrltab-plugin) and by the standalone [SWRLTab](https://github.com/protegeproject/swrltab) tool.

-A [Build Project](https://github.com/protegeproject/swrltab-project) is provided to build various SWRLAPI-related components.
+A [Build Project](https://github.com/protegeproject/swrltab-project) is provided to build core SWRLAPI-related components.